 After the cut, two things happen.
 The hi-post screener(5) flashes back to the ball.
 If their defender drops to help on the cutter then they will sometimes be open for a pass and shot at the foul line.
 If the cutter off the screen comes open then the next possession or two will have the hi post man open on the flash.

-The 2nd thing to happen is the 1 man screens away to the 4.
+The 2nd thing to happen is the point(1) screens away to the big(4).
 This switching can be either a screen or just an interchange.
-That is a coaching decision but the 1 and 4 are going to switch spots.
+That is a coaching decision but the point(1) and big(4) are going to switch spots.
 This interchange is important because it makes their two defenders have to react which takes away the backside defensive help.
 Without the interchange the cutter off the hi post screen will never be open.

-After the cut, the middle man(5) flashes to the ball for the 2nd opportunity for a shot.
+After the cut, the center(5) flashes to the ball for a 2nd opportunity for a shot.
 The two backside players interchange keeping their defenders occupied.
 And now the ball reverses again.
 The four outside players are going to end up in each spot where they are going to be the cutter at some point.

 Conclusion